Overview: Everything you need to know about high school electives for homeschoolers, plus a list of ideas and

 Extra foreign language: One daughter was very interested in foreign languages and wanted to learn more than just one.
 She ended up with a credit for Russian 1 and another for German 1 on her transcript, in addition to 4 credits of French.
 The French was considered a core course; but the other two I considered to be electives, so I was less stringent in the requirements for them.
 She received letter grades for them, though, because they weren't just time put in; there was evaluation of learning.
 Here's what we used:

-French (it wasn’t an elective but I’m including this info for the curious): Breaking the Barrier French — their three books are worth 4 credits.
-I called and spoke to the writers themselves to verify this. *smugness*
+French (it wasn't an elective but I'm including this info for the curious): Breaking the Barrier French — their three

 Russian: We used another BYU online course for this.
 See link and further info under Meteorology above.

 German: I cannot recommend the online German at Oklahoma State University enough.
 See a more detailed review here.
+(UPDATE: Unfortunately the OSU German has been closed permanently.
+I am sad about this!)

 PE: One daughter played softball in the local recreational league.
 The time she spent at practices and games was worth .5 credit each year.

 Geography: Not all courses should be rigorous, or we would all get burnt out very quickly.
-Geography can be a way to check the elective box with a fairly easy workload, depending on the curriculum you choose.
-We used PAC World Geography, which is a series of workbooks similar to Lifepac.
+Geography can be a way to check the elective box with a fairly easy workload, depending on the

 Intro to Fiction Writing: My one daughter was interested in Creative Writing as a possible major.
 So this extra Language Arts course was taken as an elective, for her to get her feet wet.
 We used the book Learn to Write the Novel Way, which takes the student step-by-step through the process of writing a novel.
 Really neat!